sheng09/PHYS3070-6070-Lastest/materials/Basics/README.md

 gedit filename &
 ```

-in which the character `&` at the end means to put the running in the background.
-You can use it for any other commands.
+in which the character `&` at the end means to put the running program in the background.
+You can use it for any other programs.
 You
-can list commands that are running in the background with the command:
+can list all your programs that are running in the background:

 ```shell
 jobs